-Once we have successfully extracted all reviews for this hotel, we are ready to get the sentiment score for each review using Python.
+Once we have successfully extracted all reviews for the hotel, we are ready to get the sentiment score for each review using Python.
+If you want to build your own crawler to customize the hotel review data fields, please move to Scrape customer reviews from Tripadvisor tutorial to learn more details.

 First, we’d import the libraries.
 Here we will use two libraries for this analysis.